 You can also use a roller in addition to a paintbrush if you have a large area to cover.
 Just make sure that the roller has a long pile to reach all of the grooves in the fence panels.

 Painting a rusty metal fence is surprisingly easy.
 You can find a detailed tutorial on how to paint a metal fence including all of the tools and the best paint to paint a metal fence here.

 Painting the fence was probably the quickest part of this whole makeover.

-This was still a fairly quick transformation though and I’m so happy we decided to paint the fence black.
-It looks so sleek and makes the whole garden look so much better already.
+This was still a fairly quick transformation, though, and I’m so happy we decided to paint the fence black.
+It looks so sleek and already makes the whole garden look so much better.

 There’s still a lot of work to do in the garden, but it’s already a huge improvement.
 I can’t wait to see what our new plants look like when they start flowering in spring.